Committees

 Awards and Recognition TOR PDF Icon

-• Collaborated with system partners, such as the Professional Association of Residents of Ontario (PARO) and Ontario Medical Student Association (OMSA) on the 2024 Medical Student and Resident Achievement Awards
+• Increased awareness of the OMA awards program through collaboration with system partners, including the Professional Association of Residents of Ontario (PARO) and the Ontario Medical Student Association (OMSA)

 Members

-• Dr. Andrew Park, chair, OMA immediate past president
+• Dr. Zainab Abdurrahman, chair, OMA immediate past president

 • Dr. Alykhan Abdulla, GASC representative